littleivan12/Assigment4-CSC340/README.md

 # Assigment4-CSC340
+Go to the Terminal and execute these lines- javac TextFileRepository.java java TextFileRepository.java

-Build the program and run the program.
+and run the program.
 The program will make a txt file to store the data that the user want to create.